gahongayirebelise/MychatbotApp/README.md

   <h3 align="center">A RSSB CHATBOT</h3>

   <p align="center">
-    A converation chatbot to server information related to RURA!
+    A conversation chatbot to server information related to RSSB!
     <br />
     <a href="https://github.com/othneildrew/Best-README-Template"><strong>Explore the docs »</strong></a>
     <br />